 Take a moment right now and start with a deep abdominal breath.
 Exhale slowly and pull your shoulders away from your ears.
 Now sit back and take a few slow, deep breaths in and out.
 If it’s safe to do so, close your eyes for a moment and just allow your body to loosen.

 That made a difference, didn’t it?
-Repeat this short exercise at regular intervals during your day.
-Taking a few moments to yourself is vital to prevent and relieve tension.
+Repeat this short breathing exercise at regular intervals during your day to prevent and relieve tension.

 Releasing Tension in Your Mind

-We know that our mind and body are part of the same system, and when we relieve tension in one, we ease tension in the other.
-Mental tension can contribute to physical tension, so let’s look at some ways to ease that mental tension.
+We know that our mind and body are part of the same system, and when we relieve tension in one, it has a positive effect on the other.
+Mental tension can contribute to physical tension, and vice-versa, so let’s look at some ways to ease that mental tension.

 Abdominal breathing, when done correctly, stimulates the vagus nerve and turns off your body’s stress response, relieving tension and calming your mind.
 Abdominal breathing begins with pushing your stomach muscles out as you take a deep breath in.
-Hold that breath for just a moment, and let it out slowly.
+Hold that breath for just a moment, and let it out slowly as you let your stomach muscles relax.

-Using guided imagery is like taking a short vacation in your mind.
+Using hypnotic imagery is like taking a short vacation in your mind.
 It allows you to shift your focus away from stressful thoughts that are increasing your tension, so that you can clear your mind.
+Adding elements of self hypnosis to your imagery accelerates the benefits and helps you to move away from unhelpful patterns.

 Sit in a safe, comfortable position and take a few abdominal breaths.
 Let your eyes close comfortably and let yourself remember a time and place when you felt really relaxed.
 It might have been a vacation, or a time with family and friends, or even just relaxing on a beautiful day.
 Just bring to mind a time when there was nothing much to think about or worry about.

-It’s a lot like installing an update on your phone or computer.
+Hypnosis is a lot like installing an update in your subconscious.
 When the operating software isn’t working as well as it could, or when a better version becomes available, the update deletes the old programming and installs the new version.
 Everything runs a little smoother, without you having to consciously do anything.

 Your subconscious mind is your internal “operating system.”
 All your behaviors, reactions, habits, and everything you don’t do consciously comes from your subconscious mind.
 The process of hypnosis allows you to change habits, reactions, and behaviors that aren’t working for you anymore by updating your “operating system” with new patterns, reactions, and behaviors.